SmogDr/edar_coursebook/docs/02-rprog1.md

 ## [1] "1"    "3"    "five"
 ```

-Notice that the two integers, 1 and 3, are now in quotation marks, once they
+Notice that the two integers, 1 and 3, are now in quotation marks because they
-are put in a vector with a value with the character data type.
+were put in a vector with a value with the character data type.
 You can use the
-`class` function to determine the class of an object:
+`class()` function to determine the class of an object:

 ```r